Benardodi/COVID19-DASHBOARD/README.md

 # COVID19-DASHBOARD
-A dashboard made excel that constantly updates that focuses on the top 5 countries and bottom 5 countries that has an updated confirmed number of cases
+A dashboard made with excel that constantly updates that focuses on the top 5 countries and bottom 5 countries that has an updated confirmed number of cases

+ It includes the following feautures

+### Top 5 countries by confirmed cases

+### Bottom 5 countries by confirmed cases

+### Death Rate of Top 5 countries by confirmed cases

+### Time Series Chart of confirmed cases from inception till date.

+### Data Source and more details about the data: [Folder](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)